 2015 saw the UK office starting shipping our own containers of resources to partners and in 2016 we started shipping food containers.
 Formally taking responsibility for supporting Zimbabwe and Kenya.
 We also had our first visit to Zambia and sustainable farming projects.
 By 2017 we saw around 171,000 children fed through ECED!

-And now in 2018, we have started our own UK food packing events – Hand To Hand.
-And globally we have a vision, aiming to feed 250,000 through ECED by the end of the year.
+And now, we have started our own UK food packing events – Hand To Hand.
+And globally we are regularly feeding 268,000 children around the world.